tiepdotme/peteschaffner.com/Content/resume.md

 	<h4>Chrome iOS design lead</h4>
 </header>
 - Lead functional and aesthetic redesign of the entire app
-- Helped with migration to MVC and Auto Layout in order to facilitate design handoff
+- Initiated migration to MVC and Auto Layout in order to facilitate design handoff
 - Pushed for adoption of new OS capabilities and APIs/frameworks
 - Prototyped new features natively
 - Implemented my own designs